-Significant uncertainty exists as to the reimbursement status of newly approved health care products.
+Significant uncertainty exists as to the reimbursement status of newly approved healthcare products.
 There can be no assurance that our proposed products will be considered cost-effective or that adequate third-party reimbursement will be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in product development.

-Our future levels of revenues and profitability may be affected by the continuing efforts of governmental and third-party payers to contain or reduce the costs of health care.
+Our future levels of revenues and profitability may be affected by the continuing efforts of governmental and third-party payers to contain or reduce the costs of healthcare.
 We cannot predict the effect that private sector or governmental health care reforms may have on our business, and there can be no assurance that any such reforms will not have a material adverse effect on our business, financial condition and results of operations.
 Legislation and regulations affecting the pricing of pharmaceuticals may change before any of our proposed products are approved for marketing.
 Adoption of such legislation could further limit reimbursement for medical products and services.
 As a result, we may elect not to market future products in certain markets.

-Moreover, while we are in clinical trials, we will not be reimbursed for any of our materials used during the clinical trials.
+Moreover, while we are in clinical trials, we will not be reimbursed for any of our materials used during the clinical trials, however, certain services rendered to clinical trial participants may be reimbursable by third-party payors for standard of care treatment if not otherwise reimbursed under the applicable clinical trial study budget.